matcat7/Lucky-Cat-Casino/README.md

 You should be able to run just by cloning the repository and using the included LuckyCatCasino.exe, but if that does not work, follow the steps below:

 We have only compiled in Windows, and have done it with the steps below.
+If you must compile elsewhere, ignore the test.cpp file and any other compilers (in this case CMake)
 You should use G++ to compile this program.
 In Windows Powershell, compile with the following:

 ```